trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/positionpaper/index.md

 * The “hard fork” problem, or the inability for Bitcoin to dynamically innovate due to coordination issues.
 * Cost and centralization issues raised by Bitcoin’s proof-of-work system.
 * The limited expressiveness of Bitcoin’s transaction language, which has pushed smart contracts onto other chains.
-* Security concerns regarding the implementation of a crypto-currency.
+* Security concerns regarding the implementation of a cryptocurrency.

 Tezos implements a generic network shell.
 This shell is agnostic to the transaction protocol and to the consensus protocol.
 We refer to the transaction protocol and the consensus protocol together as a "blockchain protocol".
 We will first give a mathematical representation of a blockchain protocol and then describe some of the implementation choices in Tezos.